ustaxcourt/ef-cms/docs/remove-get-current-user.md

 # TODO
 - Go back to all // TODO 10417
 - Look at validateRawCollection()
-- Look at all references of genericHandler to make sure authorizedUser is being passed in.
 - check instances of `handleLockError` (or `OnLockError`)
 - Look at all new Case and new DocketEntry